Amir Participates In G20 Summit

 Date

-(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad Al-Thani participated Monday in the G20 Summit 2024, which is taking place under the theme "Building a Fairer World and a Sustainable Planet," at the Museum of Modern Art in Rio de Janeiro, Federative Republic of Brazil.
+Doha, Qatar: The Amir HH sheikh Tamim bin Hamad Al Thani participated today in the G20 Summit 2024, which is being held under the slogan“Building a Just World and a Sustainable Planet,” at the Museum of Modern Art in Rio de Janeiro, Federative Republic of Brazil.

-A number of Their Excellencies members of the official delegation accompanying His Highness the Amir, Their Excellencies members of the participating delegations, senior officials and guests of the summit attended the summit.
+The summit was attended by a number of Their Excellencies members of the official delegation accompanying HH the Amir, Their Excellencies members of participating delegations, senior officials and guests of the summit.

 Legal Disclaimer: